 Rebecca Saeger.
 Ms. Saeger joined our board in January 2019.
-Ms. Saeger served as an Executive Vice President at Charles Schwab from 2004 until 2011, most recently as Chief Marketing Officer.
-Prior to joining Charles Schwab, she was Executive Vice President, Marketing at Visa U.S.A.
+Ms. Saeger served as an Executive Vice President at Charles Schwab & Co., Inc. from 2004 until 2011, most recently as Chief Marketing Officer.
+Prior to joining Charles Schwab, she served as Executive Vice President, Marketing at Visa U.S.A.
 Before joining Visa, Ms. Saeger was Senior Vice President and head of Account Management at Foote, Cone & Belding, and Senior Vice President at Ogilvy & Mather.
-Since February 2012, Ms. Saeger has served on the board of directors of ETRADE Financial Corporation, a financial services company, and as a member of the ETRADE Bank board.
-She holds a Bachelor of Arts from Muhlenberg College and a Masters in Business Administration from the Wharton School at the University of Pennsylvania.
+From February 2012 to October 2020, Ms. Saeger served on the board of directors of ETRADE Financial Corporation, a financial services company, and as a member of the ETRADE Bank board.
+She holds a Bachelor of Arts from Muhlenberg College and a Masters in Business Administration from the Wharton School of the University of Pennsylvania.

-We believe that Ms. Saeger is qualified to serve as a member of our board because of her valuable expertise in consumer and business-to-business marketing, strategic planning, and brand development, as well as her experience serving on other boards.
+We believe that Ms. Saeger is qualified to serve as a member of our board because of her valuable expertise in consumer and business-to-business marketing, strategic planning and brand development, as well as her experience serving on other boards.